 We performed simulations where either the entire SSD or the IST layers were effectively not functional, i.e. their hit information was not available to the tracking packages.
 The impact on physics observables of this hypothetical scenario comes exclusively through its modification of the overall system tracking efficiency, since the pointing accuracy of HFT is primarily determined by the PIXEL layers.
-The results are shown in fig. 7 (full simulation) and fig. 8 (Fast-MC) as the single track reconstruction efficiency for pions.
-The black points (line) shows the efficiency of the full system, the blue points (line) the efficiency in the case of dead-IST and the red points (line) the efficiency for dead-SSD.
-The absolute scale of the Fast-MC is 5-8% higher than the full simulation but this is expected since the Fast-MC is a more idealized environment.
+The results are shown in fig. 7 (full simulation) and fig. 8 (Fast-MC).
 As we analyze the results we should keep in mind that one of the design goals of HFT was to have built-in redundancy in tracking just for this case, i.e. the failure of a critical, intermediate tracking layer.
 Both simulations are in good agreement for the no-SSD case, showing an average loss of efficiency of about 5-8% depending on p_T.
-For the no-IST case the Fast-MC shows a much smaller efficiency loss than the full simulation.
+For the no-IST case the full simulation shows a slightly smaller loss whereas the Fast-MC shows a much smaller efficiency loss.
 We understand this to be the result of a more realistic SSD geometry (with dead areas in the periphery of the wafer, i.e. lower geometrical 'efficiency') in the full simulations as opposed to a hermetic coverage in Fast-MC.
-This difference does not exist in the case of no-SSD since both geometries have complete coverage.
-By squaring the absolute single track efficiency in the various cases, as obtained by the full simulations, we can estimate the expected loss of D^0 efficiency, which comes out to be about 5% on the average absolute efficiency loss or about 20% relative loss (from ~25% to ~20%).
-A similar relative loss is predicted by the Fast-MC (dashed lines).
+This difference does not exist in the case of no-IST since both geometries have complete coverage.
+By squaring the absolute single track efficiency in the various cases, as obtained by the full simulations, we can estimate the expected loss of D0 efficiency, which comes out to be about 5% on the average absolute efficiency loss or about 20% relative loss (from $\sim 25\%$ to $\sim 20\%$).